steven-hayward/DynDom1D_Python/README.md

-# DynDom-Py
+# DynDom1D_Python

 A Python implementation of the DynDom algorithm for analyzing protein domain movements between conformational states.

 ## Overview

-DynDom-Py is a Python implementation of the DynDom algorithm for analyzing protein conformational changes in terms of rigid-body domain movements.
+DynDom1D_Python is a Python implementation of the DynDom algorithm for analyzing protein conformational changes in terms of rigid-body domain movements.
 The software determines protein domains, hinge axes, and amino acid residues involved in hinge bending through fully automated analysis.

-Given two conformational states of the same protein (e.g., from X-ray crystallography, NMR, or molecular dynamics simulations), DynDom-Py identifies how the protein moves by treating different regions as quasi-rigid bodies.
+Given two conformational states of the same protein (e.g., from X-ray crystallography, NMR, or molecular dynamics simulations), DynDom1D_Python identifies how the protein moves by treating different regions as quasi-rigid bodies.
 This approach transforms complex conformational changes into an easily understood view of domain movements connected by flexible hinges.

 The analysis reveals:
 - **Dynamic domains**: Regions that move as rigid bodies